delete-app/landing/apps/landing/src/content/docs/learn/staying-together/when-to-seek-help.md

 ---
-title: "6.6 When to Seek Help"
+title: "When to Seek Help"
 description: "Signs you need couples therapy, what to expect, how to find the right therapist, and what research says about what actually works."
 sidebar:
   order: 6